 “If partners are both actively involved in making financial decisions that affect them as a couple and respect each other’s perspective, keeping finances totally separate doesn’t have to create walls,” she said.

 But be forewarned: Separate bank accounts do force couples to participate in ongoing dialogue about who pays for what, including family vacations, the higher heating bill, and the new couch, which can create stress and resentment if one partner earns less.
 From a practical standpoint, it can also become difficult to sustain when kids enter the picture.
-Who pays for childcare and braces?
+Who pays for child care and braces?
+(Related: Parent budgeting)

 A rigid financial system of “yours and mine” may also send a message (whether intentional or not) about your level of commitment or willingness to compromise when it counts, said Solomon.
 By keeping your financial affairs tangle-free, you and your significant other may feel there’s an easier “out.”